sighupio/fury-kubernetes-registry/docs/COMPATIBILITY_MATRIX.md

 ## Warning while upgrading from 1.x to 2.0

 There's no supported upgrade path.
-A lift and shift migration is the recommended approach.
+See [release note v2.0.0](releases/v2.0.0.md) for more information.